 Upon terminating the elongation process, it requires the release of eukaryotic release factors.
 These factors do recognize three termination codes.

-The codons that contain termination information codes for the mechanism of termination of the process in the cell.
+The codons contain termination information code for the mechanism of termination of the process in the cell.
 Followed by termination, polypeptides are produced in the end by the cell.

-The initiation factors in eukaryotic translations are bound to a special tag to the 5’ cap as well as 5’ UTR.
+The initiation factors in eukaryotic translations are bound to a special tag for the 5’ cap as well as the 5’ UTR.
 RNA helicases are also involved in translation.

 These RNA helicases include DHX29 and Ded1/DDX3.
 The elongation requires eukaryotic elongation factors.